siro20/P1P2_HBS_USBCdc_Modem/kicad/doc/clicks.md

 ## STM TS4990

 The STM TS4990 is a pin compatible audio amplifier IC that advertises the "Near-zero pop and click" feature.
+The STM TS4990 has a startup time of 32 msec.

 The following sample shows the traffic on the P1/P2 bus, as well as the power off and power on behaviour